 Sensitivity to climate change

 The black-tailed jackrabbit occupies habitats with a wide temperature range and minimal moisture levels (e.g., shrub-steppe, grassland, desert), with presence of some shrub cover being an important habitat feature.
 This species is highly capable of thermoregulating and conserving water.
-Because of these traits, black-tailed jackrabbits are not expected to undergo a significant reduction in overall geographic range due to climate change.
-However, this species is sensitive to some disturbance regimes, such as wildfire, which can remove shrubby vegetation that provides thermal, protective, and nesting cover and food plants.
+This species is sensitive to some disturbance regimes, such as wildfire, which can remove shrubby vegetation that provides thermal, protective, and nesting cover and food plants.
 Warmer temperatures and changes in precipitation are projected to occur in Washington’s Columbia Basin, which will likely lead to more frequent and intense fires.
 These will eliminate or reduce important sagebrush habitat for jackrabbits and cause increases in cheatgrass and other invasive plants that have reduced forage value.

 Exposure to climate change